 If you do make it all the way over to Shirahama, be sure not to miss out on Shirahama Shrine.
 While the small seaside sepulchure is indeed charming, the shrine also has a vermillion torii gate that is definitely worthy of the Gram.
 You’ll find this on a rock that juts out over the ocean.

 If you’re wondering when you should visit Shimoda, know that there is simply no better time than June.
 Alluded to in the previous section, the sixth month of the year is when Shimoda Park’s hydrangeas reach their peak.
-As can be seen in this Instagram Reel, the entirety of the space comes alive with vibrant hues.
+As can a bit in the photograph above, the entirety of the space comes alive with vibrant hues.
 Honestly, visiting Shimoda Park during this time of the year is like stepping into hydrangea heaven.
 Never in all my adventures have I seen a spot that features so many of these early spring flowers.

 One downside to visiting during June (and hydrangeas themselves) is that this period just before summer actually kicks off is Japan’s rainy season.
 Known as tsuyu (lit. “plum rain”) in the local tongue, the month of June often sees a lot of rainfall.
 While nothing like the monsoons of Southeast Asia, tsuyu can be wet.
 While this does bring with it the hydrangeas, you’ll need to brave the rain and then the subsequent humidity.
 Thankfully, the sultry heat of summer does not arrive until after tsuyu ends for the year.